logzio/logz-docs/_source/user-guide/distributed-tracing/tracing-instrumentation.md

 There’s a growing trend to do this for every type of library, software system, infrastructure component, such as proxies and service meshes, and even for orchestration systems, such as Kubernetes itself.

-Logz.io’s distributed tracing solution is designed to support a variety of popular open source instrumentation libraries, including OpenTracing, Jaeger, and Zipkin.
+Logz.io’s distributed tracing solution is designed to support a variety of popular open source instrumentation libraries, including OpenTracing, Jaeger, and Zipkin.    <!--AI when these are integrated:OpenCensus and OpenTelemetry--!
 If you hit a wall, we’ll do our best to provide support to help you solve your instrumentation issues.

 ## Instrumentation options: Automatic or Manual